Aniketkumarroy/ugv_swarm/README.md

 ```
 ros2 launch ugv_swarm launch_one_bot.launch.py world:=src/aws-robomaker-small-warehouse-world/worlds/no_roof_small_warehouse/no_roof_small_warehouse.world
 ```
-if you also want to see complete verbose output of gazebo use `verbose:=true`. if you want to disable gazebo simulation GUI and run headless use `gui:=false`
+if you also want to see complete verbose output of gazebo(for debugging) use `verbose:=true`. if you want to disable gazebo simulation GUI and run headless use `gui:=false`